OlssonF/NEON-forecast-challenge-workshop/Automate_forecasts/automation_tutorial.md

     schedule based on timing codes found in <https://crontab.guru>.
 -   `jobs` this is what you are telling the machine to do.
 You can see that within the job we have other instructions that tell the machine what `container` to use and the various `steps` in the job.
+We use a container `image` from eco4cast that has the neon4cast package plus others installed (`eco4cast/rocker-neon4cast`).
-    -   The first is to `checkout repo` which uses a premade action `checkout` to get a copy of the Github repo.
+    -   The first is to `checkout repo` which uses a pre-made action `checkout` to get a copy of the Github repo.
     -   Next, within the container, we run the R script `run_forecast.R` - this is your forecast code that generates a forecast file and has code to submit the saved forecast to the Challenge.

+Note: (An example forecast script is included in the repository but you can modify this with the code you develop during the workshop)

+Note: the indentation matters, make sure the indentation is as formatted here!

 Because of the workflow_dispatch this will run everyday, submitting your forecast to the Challenge.
 As long as your run_forecast.R has all the